nazliyusufoglu/NFTmarketplace/README.md

 Save your json file.

-Update the app's json file with yours
+Update the app's config file with your json file infos

 Your decentralized app is now ready to be deployed or tested.